rnag/dataclass-wizard/README.rst

    .. code-block:: python3

     from dataclasses import dataclass, field
+    from dataclass_wizard import JSONWizard
-    from dataclass_wizard import JSONWizard, IS_FALSY
+    from dataclass_wizard.conditions import IS_FALSY

     @dataclass